The English Program at NDSU

 B.A. and B.S. in English – These degrees require 42 credits in English courses beyond first-year composition.
 The B.A. degree requires two years of a foreign language or the equivalent competency; the B.S. requires a minor outside English.
 Students can emphasize course work in literature, writing studies, or a balance of the two, but the department does not offer degrees in literature or writing exclusively.

-B.A. and B.S. in English Education – These degrees require 36 credits in English courses beyond first-year composition and 35 credits in education courses.
-The B.A. requires an additional six credits in humanities and fine arts courses and two years of a foreign language or the equivalent competency.
-A B.S. degree in English education with a communication option is available and leads to certification in both English and speech.
+B.A. and B.S. in English Education – These degrees require 36 credits in English courses beyond first-year composition and 35 or 38 credits in education courses.
+The B.A. requires two years of a foreign language or the equivalent competency.
+The B.S. degree in English Education with a Communication Option leads to certification in both English and speech.
 English teaching majors should contact the School of Education or the English education advisor for additional requirements.

 English Minors – Minor sequences are available for literature and writing studies.
 The two minors require a minimum of 21 credits in English beyond first-year composition.